dgomesdev/dgomesdev/README.md

 ### Hello there 👋

-- 🔭 I’m currently working with international tech business development
+- 🔭 I’m currently working with international business development in the tech sector
-- 🌱 I’m currently learning kotlin / mobile
+- 🌱 I’m currently learning Kotlin / Android
-- 👯 I’m looking to collaborate on mobile development projects
+- 👯 I’m looking to collaborate with mobile development projects

 <div align="center">
   <a href="https://github.com/dgomesdev">